mspass-team/mspass/docs/source/user_manual/development_strategies.rst

     a map or reduce operator.
 #.
 Design a local test of your application that can be tested in serial
     form on a small, test data set.
-Move to a massive HPC or cloud system only when needed and you are confident your application is in as well tested as realistically possible
+Move to a massive HPC or cloud system only when needed and you are confident your application is as well tested as realistically possible
 #.
 Here we assume the tool you are developing can be placed in one or
-    files that can serve as a standard python module; meaning something you can "import" with the right path to the file.
+    more files that can serve as a standard python module; meaning something you can "import" with the right path to the file.
+If you don't know how to build a python module file there are huge numbers of internet resources easily found with a web search.
 #.
 To test a python function with the mspass container, copy your python
     code to a directory you mount with the appropriate docker or singularity run incantation.
 When the container is running launch a terminal window with